-Attendance portal as an industry as an infant stage.
-It has long way to go.
+Hotel Management systems as an industry in an infant stage.
+It has a long way to go.
 It has a bright future.
-This industry is growing at reasonably quick rate.
+This industry is growing at a reasonably quick rate.
 There should also be a set of standards for the events that are being conducted.
-In the near future, the companies form a network association in different stages in order to expand the industry so that events can be held professionally.
+Shortly, the companies form network associations in different stages to expand the industry so that events can be held professionally.